Lynnwood Criminal Defense Attorneys

 This may be your first run-in with law enforcement or you may already have a conviction on your record.
 No matter the circumstances of your case or the severity of the crime you have been accused of committing, you can feel confident that we will do everything in our power to seek an acquittal or dismissal.

-Here are some things to expect during a confidential consultation at our firm:
+Here are some things to expect during a confidential consultation with a criminal defense attorney at our firm:

 - We will talk to you about what occurred and make a preliminary assessment of the situation.